-ISIS claims responsibility for deadly wedding bombing in Iraq
+ISIS claims responsibility for deadly wedding blast in Iraq

-(CNN)ISIS has claimed responsibility for a suicide bombing that killed at least 15 people and injured 16 others at a wedding late Sunday in the central Iraqi city of Karbala.
+(CNN)ISIS has claimed responsibility for a suicide bombing at an Iraqi wedding that left 15 people dead.

+Another 16 people were wounded at the wedding Sunday evening in Karbala.

 A statement released by the ISIS-affiliated Amaq news agency said four suicide attackers targeted "a Shiite gathering."